dtudk/pythonsupport-page/docs/install/macos/homebrew.rst

     #.
         The Homebrew website will ask you to open a terminal.
-        This can be done by pressing :kbd:`Command+Space` at the same time.
+        To do this, press :kbd:`Command+Space` at the same time.
-        Then search for :menuselection:`Terminal` and press :kbd:`Enter`.
+        Then, search for :menuselection:`Terminal` and press :kbd:`Enter`.
         Do *not* close the terminal once the installation script has finished.

         .. image:: /images/install/MacOS-SpotlightSearch-Terminal.png